KingArnaiz/servier/README.md

 This repository contains message passing neural networks for molecular property prediction as described in the paper [Analyzing Learned Molecular Representations for Property Prediction](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.9b00237) and as used in the paper [A Deep Learning Approach to Antibiotic Discovery](https://www.cell.com/cell/fulltext/S0092-8674(20)30102-1) for molecules.

-**Website:** A web prediction interface with some trained servier models is available at [servier.csail.mit.edu](http://servier.csail.mit.edu).

 ## Table of Contents

 - [Requirements](#requirements)